Bicornuate(Heart Shaped) Uterus

 Bicornuate Uterus Vs. Normal Uterus

-A bicornuate uterus is characterised by protrusions above the womb and on the two sides of the uterus.
-These protrusions give the uterus its characteristic heart shape.
-This does not necessarily mean that the uterus is split; it is a complete one which was malformed during embryonic development of the woman in her mother’s womb.
+A bicornuate uterus is characterised by a cleft on the upper fundus, which gives it a hear shape.
+This does not necessarily mean that the uterus is split; it is a complete one which is malformed during embryonic development of the woman in her mother’s womb.

 A normal uterus is formed in a female foetus during the 5th week of the pregnancy.
 The formation begins when two unrelated structures called horns move down into the pelvis and fuse together, forming the uterus.
 The septum indicates the zone of fusion and isolates the two structures.
 This is later reabsorbed to make an intrauterine cavity.
 A bicornuate uterus is formed when the horns move into the pelvis, but do not fuse completely.
 The upper portion dips inward while the lower portion remains normal.